digao-dalpiaz/DzHTMLText/README.md

 ## Transparency (why not in VCL?)

 The transparency option is not available for this component when using VCL, because the text painted on canvas is not static.
 This means the canvas needs to change eventually, when mouse is over links.
 So this causes a lot of flickering.
 Because of that, the transparency is not available at this time.

+## Auto Scaling

+### VCL (Delphi and Lazarus)

+All measurements will be calculated based on the Design DPI (always 96 pixels per inch), and applied to the current Monitor DPI.
+Example: if you specified a tab width as 60 pixels, at 96 DPI, when displaying the text on a 120 DPI monitor, the tab width will be larger (75 pixels).

+For automatic scaling by DPI to work correctly, it is necessary to use Windows 8.1 or higher, and Delphi 10 or higher, or Lazarus.
+If using Delphi previous version, the scaling will be based on default DPI (96).
+If using Windows previous version, the scaling will be based on the default monitor DPI.

+### FMX

+In FMX environment, auto scaling is controled by Fire Monkey framework, automatically scaling the entire form layout and its components.

 ## Formatted Message Dialog Component